chrismo80/Is/README.md

 Rich, Human-Readable Reports: Imagine CI/CD pipelines generating beautiful Markdown failure reports that are easy to read directly in GitHub/GitLab, Confluence, or even just a text editor.
 This is immensely valuable for teams, QA, and even non-technical stakeholders to understand failures without diving into raw log files or test runner UIs.

-Of course, you can even create your own `IFailureObserver` to redirect any failures to your favourite reporting or logging system.
+Of course, you can even create your own `IAssertionObserver` to redirect any failures to your favourite reporting or logging system.

+### Built-in Observers

+`Is` provides several built-in observers:

+- **MarkDownObserver**: Creates beautiful Markdown reports
+- **JsonObserver**: Exports failures as JSON
+- **ConsoleObserver**: Writes failures to the console